matiashoyld/verbo/README.md

    a.
 Visit [http://localhost:3000](http://localhost:3000)

    b.
-Sign up using Supabase authentication
+Sign up using Clerk authentication

 7. **Troubleshooting Common Issues**

    - If you get database connection errors:
-     - Verify your Supabase configuration
+     - Verify your Supabase database URL configuration
-     - Ensure your database is running
+     - Check that your database is running and accessible
      - Try running `npx prisma db push` to sync schema

    - If you get authentication errors:
-     - Verify your Supabase API keys
+     - Verify your Clerk API keys
-     - Ensure all required environment variables are set
+     - Ensure all required Clerk environment variables are set

    - If you get TypeScript errors:
      - Run `npm run typecheck` to see detailed errors